 Around Easter time, employers will begin to release details of their summer internships.
 An internship is an excellent opportunity to gain real-world experience, which will help you stand out when applying for jobs.
 So make sure your CV is up to date with your relevant experience from this year.
 Think: what new modules have you studied?
 Have you got some in-demand skills?

 Another avenue to explore is LinkedIn.
 Linkedin is a professional social network which offers you the opportunity to connect with employers and see employees job openings and company news.
 It’s very easy to update and provides a professional edge to your CV.

 Schedule your revision/assignment time

 During term time, you could be juggling several assignments with revision for an upcoming exam.
 The university usually does this to develop your time management skills – important skills to have when you are applying for future employment or graduate programmes.
 So having a schedule for what to work on and when to work on it, should enable you to focus on what is important and help you make progress on your assignments (or dedicate some extra time to that exam subject you may be finding particularly tricky!)

 Form a study group

 Finding studying on your own difficult?
-Forming a study group could provide the boost that you need Having the support of people that are going through a similar experiences to you can be vital .
+Forming a study group could provide the boost that you need.
+Having the support of people that are going through a similar experience to you can be vital.
 It may well give you a fresh perspective on the material you are studying.
 You may realise that others find the same piece of work challenging, and you can derive a better solution by exchanging ideas and discussing it together.
 Fingers crossed this approach will give you a push towards the finish line.